 ‘Speed grow?
 No. I don’t have that kind of magic.’
 Granny just snorts and continues mixing soil and adding it to the large pot.
 ‘You don’t believe me, do you?’

-Granny glances up at him, ‘I know you can you can eat huge amounts of food-’
+Granny glances up at him, ‘I know you can eat huge amounts of food-’

 ‘Lime pie.
 Almost as good as po-ta-toes.’